SunjunKim/Docs/docs/hardware/backpack/backpack-tx-setup.md

 Unplug the USB and change the position of the jumpers/dipswitches for the `Normal Operation` (refer back to the module's Flashing Guide page for the correct position).

 Put back the cover of the module and attach it into your module bay.

+#### NamimnoRC OLED-equipped TX Modules
+In case you accidentally bricked the stock backpack firmware, you need to reflash it through UART.
+Unfortunately, there are no jumper or dipswitches like Happymodel modules to access the backpack MCU through the onboard USB port.
+You need to wire an FTDI module (or some equivalent USB-Serial module) to tiny pads on the module PCB.
+Follow the steps below to unbrick it.

+1. Detach the module from the radio.
+Unplug the USB cable if attached.
+2. Unscrew the four screws at the rear and open the TX module.
+At the right bottom side, you'll be able to find five pads labeled as **G-B-3-T-R**: GND, Boot, 3v3, TX, and RX respectively.
+3. Use a 3.3v FTDI board, or set it to use 3.3v if possible.
+Connect GND, VCC, RX, TX pins of the FTDI module to the G, 3, T, R pads on the board.
+4. Power up the FTDI module while pressing the **BOOT2* button nearby the G-B-3-T-R pads.
+5. In ExpressLRS Configurator, select `Backpack` tab, choose the desired version, set the target to `TX`, `HappyModel TX Backpack`. **WARNING: DO NOT SELECT Namimno TX Backpack target.
+It's only for NamimnoRC v1 modules without OLED**.
+Choose `UART` as a flashing method.
+Set other options as you like.
+6. Now you'll be able to flash the backpack MCU through UART by pressing **Build and Flash** button on the ExpressLRS Configurator.

 ### via WiFi (ESP-based TX Modules)